 For TRTs the validation value for the Sender will be “R” and for the Recipient will be “SR”;

-BRT-1s that disable R/C and define optionality must be validated by both Sender and Recipient (Validation value: “R”);
+BRT-1s that disable R&C and define optionality must be validated by both Sender and Recipient (Validation value: “R”);

 BRT-1s that operate like Rules must be validated by the Sender and for the Recipient the validation value will be applied on a case-by-case basis.

-BRT-2s that disable R/C and define optionality must be validated by both Sender (“R”) and Recipient (“R”);
+BRT-2s that disable R&C and define optionality must be validated by both Sender (“R”) and Recipient (“R”);

 BRT-2s that apply format restriction must by validated by the Sender (“R”).
 Validation by Recipient is Strongly Recommended (“SR”);